Reconstructing the kinetic chemotaxis kernel using macroscopic data: well-posedness and ill-posedness: Well-posedness vs. ill-posedness

 \subsection{Local well-posedness of the optimization problem}

-Generally speaking, it would not be easy to characterize the landscape of the distribution and thus hard to prescribe conditions for obtaining global convergence.
+Generally speaking, it would not be easy to characterize the {full} landscape of the {loss function} and thus hard to prescribe conditions for obtaining global convergence.
 However, suppose the data is prepared well enough so to guarantee the positive definiteness for the Hessian $H_K\C(K_\star)$ evaluated at the ground-truth $K_\star$, then the following results provide that in a small neighborhood of this ground-truth, positive-definiteness persists.
 Therefore, GD that starts within this neighborhood, finds the global minimum to~\eqref{eq:loss}.
-This gives us a local well-posedness.
+This gives us local well-posedness.